 - impact on emotional and psychological wellbeing.

-Credential harvesting malware is designed to harvest a user’s credentials when they are logging onto a website.
-This is done completely covertly with the victim being unaware their credentials are being stolen.
+- Credential harvesting malware—this is malware designed to harvest a user’s credentials when they are logging onto a website.
+This is done completely covertly so the victim is unaware their credentials are being stolen.
 The malware that facilitates this harvesting is usually delivered to a victim’s computer or device via an email with a malicious attachment.

 The principal threat to Australia from cybercrime is from offshore.
-Cybercriminals who are impacting Australian victims collaborate together even though they may live in different countries or even continents.
+Cybercriminals who are impacting Australian victims work together even though they may live in different countries or even different continents.
 This makes cybercrime activities inherently fluid and flexible.